 During this time, the Nursing Home applied for Guardianship and Medicaid as they were unaware of her financial resources and that she had a Power of Attorney.

-A friend found out where she was and notified the nephew who hired me as the Aging Life Care Manager to resolve matters and put Brigette back in her home.
+A friend found out where she was and notified the nephew who hired me to resolve matters and put Brigette back in her home.
 I had Brigette released from the Nursing Home moved back to her apartment, and hired 24/7 Home Health Care aides for her.
 Also, I referred her nephew to an Elder Law Attorney who was able to get the Guardianship proceedings dropped and the Medicaid application was cancelled.

 After a couple of months, Brigette was miserable having Home Health Care aides in her apartment so I began to take her to concerts and the Opera, which she loved.
 I advised that the nephew transfer her to an Assisted Living Facility near his home.
 She moved to Chicago and was happy to be near him.
 I helped the nephew to sell the apartment which included bringing in a cleaning service to remove the contents (sell, donate or discard) and a broker to list and sell it.